What raisingchildren.net.au believes

 What raisingchildren.net.au does

-We provide up-to-date, evidence-based, scientifically validated information about raising children and caring for yourself as a parent or carer.
-We gather this information and translate it into everyday language with plenty of real-life examples.
+raisingchildren.net.au provides up-to-date, evidence-based, scientifically validated information about pregnancy, raising children from birth to 18 years and caring for yourself as a parent or carer.
+We gather this information and translate it into plain language with real-life examples.

-Based on the evidence, we describe and explain various parenting methods and options and let people choose for themselves, depending on what suits their circumstances.
-We give people tools and practical ideas to apply in their own situations – we don’t tell them what to do.
+Based on the evidence, we also give parents and carers practical ideas to apply in their own situations – but we don’t tell them what to do.

 Who raisingchildren.net.au is for

-Our website is also for the professionals who work with and support parents and carers – general practitioners, child and family health nurses, early childhood educators, preschool teachers, school teachers, social workers, psychologists and so on.
-Professionals can refer parents to the site or download and distribute its information to the parents they work with.
+raisingchildren.net.au is also for professionals who work with and support parents and carers – general practitioners, child and family health nurses, early childhood educators, preschool teachers, school teachers, social workers, psychologists and so on.
+Professionals can refer parents to the site or download and share its information with the families they work with.

 Where raisingchildren.net.au content comes from

-Working with over 200 top Australian and international experts, we produce our own content based on the most up-to-date research.
+Working with more than 400 top Australian and international experts, raisingchildren.net.au produces our own content based on the most up-to-date research.

 How raisingchildren.net.au ensures reliable, scientifically validated content

-All content on the website has passed through a rigorous quality assessment process developed by the raisingchildren.net.au team and its Scientific Advisory Board.
-The Board is made up of some of Australia’s pre-eminent experts in child health and development, and oversees the website’s content development.
+All content on the website passes through a rigorous quality assessment process developed by the raisingchildren.net.au content team and its Scientific Advisory Board.
+Made up of some of Australia’s pre-eminent experts in child health and development, the Board oversees the website’s content development.

-The quality assessment process ensures that each piece of website content is approved by at least two independent experts for accuracy and validity.
-A professional web editing team also assesses each piece on its accessibility and communication values to ensure the information is easy to understand, remember and act on.
+The quality assessment process ensures that each piece of website content is approved by at least 2 independent experts for accuracy and validity.
+A professional web editing team also assesses each piece to ensure the information is easy to understand, remember and act on.

 How raisingchildren.net.au ensures inclusivity and diversity